From Templates to Component Vocabulary: Letting the AI Decide UI Structure

 Store everything.
 Full prompts, raw responses, parsed schemas.
 When something breaks, you need full context.

-What We'd Do Differently
+What I'd Do Differently

 -